-There shall be no open burning of any material in the designated area.
+There shall be no open burning of any material in the designated Alert Episode area.

 Where appropriate and if air quality maintenance strategies have not already prohibited the use of woodstoves and fireplaces, the public is requested to refrain from using coal or wood in uncertified woodstoves and fireplaces for domestic space heating where other heating methods are available.